Colombian president says he left firm listed in leaked tax haven papers

 The documents were obtained by Germany’s Sueddeutsche Zeitung newspaper and shared with the International Consortium of Investigative Journalists (ICIJ) and some media outlets, including El Espectador and Connectas website in Colombia.

-The names of three former Colombian defence ministers and two former ambassadors to the United States also appear in the leaked papers.
+The names of three former Colombian defense ministers and two former ambassadors to the United States also appear in the leaked papers.

 Reporting by Nelson Bocanegra and Julia Symmes Cobb; editing by Grant McCool